 History of Cadillac

 Founded by engineer & engine manufacturer Henry M. Leland in 1902, Cadillac is part of the General Motors family of automobile brands.
 Leland and financiers William Murphy and Lemuel Bowen formed the company from the ashes of the Henry Ford Motor company, which was dissolved when Henry Ford left the firm after a dispute to start the Ford Motor Company.
-Leland and his partners named their new company Cadillac after the founder of Detroit; 17th century French explorer Antoine Laumet de la Mothe, Sieur de Cadillac.
+Leland and his partners named their new company Cadillac after the founder of Detroit; 17th century French explorer Antoine Laumet de la Mothe, Sieur de Cadillac and began manufacturing Cadillac parts.

 CarPartsDiscount.com is not associated with the General Motors Company in any manner.
 All images and references to the Cadillac name, vehicle model names, logo and shapes are for reference and identification only.
 All trademarks, tradenames and/or service marks are the property of their respective holders.